-I love that education brings POWER to people and people who are empowered do GOOD for themselves and those around them.
-That’s why I teach Childbirth Education courses, and in general strive to be the type of person who lifts others up instead of tearing them down.
+Education brings POWER to people and people who are empowered do GOOD for themselves and those around them.
+That’s why I teach Childbirth Education courses.
+Taking a Bellingham birth class is so helpful.
+Preparation is important, and a childbirth class is the best place to start.

-I am getting so excited for this summer full of babies coming into the world, new families being formed, and for me to grow as a woman and a doula!
+I am getting so excited for this summer full of babies coming into the world and new families being formed.
 This is the type of work that deepens your soul and fills your heart.
 I love what I do and can’t wait to work with you!

-Sign up today for Childbirth Classe!
+Sign up today for Childbirth Classes!
 To do so, fill out an inquiry here.